Vintage USAlite RedHead Flashlights

 These are harder to find than the metal bodies redheads, and the one without the stand doesn't come along very often.
 The flashlight with the stand, shows up on eBay now and then.

 One final note.
 Was this one before the others, or, after?
 I would say, after.
 On the box it says...
 New Improve USALite Red-Head.
 I'm thinking mid to late 40's.
 The ad you see here, has no date on it.
-That's what happens when there's no cover.
+That's what happens, when there's no cover on the catalog.

 View Here For More Details »

 What's different you ask?
 We can all see the bullet end cap is different.
 The metal head, you can adjust the beam by turning the entire metal head to the right or left.
 The others don't turn.
 The grooves on the body are different.
 The switch has 4 rivets, the others have 3 rivets.